Dionysiou (Dionisiou) is a village that has 1303 inhabitants who multiply during the summer as the village represents a “summer’s…Read More

-Agia (Saint) Paraskevi is located in the inland of Kassandra, surrounded by a pinewood.
-It was named after the church of Agia Paraskevi, which is in the village.
-The Agia (Saint), as the habitants call it, has a rich historical tradition and it was ruined three times by the Turks conquerors, the last one was in 1821.
+Agia (Saint) Paraskevi is situated in Kassandra’s hinterland, surrounded by a pinewood.
+It was called after the village’s church, Agia Paraskevi.
+The Agia (Saint), as the locals name it, has a rich historical past and has been destroyed three times by Turk invaders, the most recent being in 1821.

 Do not forget to visit the Thermal Spa Center of Agia Paraskevi, unique for their healing properties.